nikaemami/Gaussian-and-Laplacian-Pyramids/README.md

-# Gaussian and Laplacian pyramids
+# Gaussian and Laplacian Pyramids

 This project involves constructing and analyzing Gaussian and Laplacian pyramids for image decomposition and reconstruction, as well as evaluating their efficiency through quantization.